agera-sdk/previous-docs/internationalization/basics.md

 - The first argument is the message identifier.
 - The second argument is an optional arguments map, which is `None` in this case.
 - The third argument is the destination of any errors while resolving the message.
+In this case we are ignoring any errors with a throwaway vector.

 ## Arguments